joeblew99/gu/docs/IntroductionsAndDesign.md

 ### Markup
-Gu uses a markup library called [GuTrees](./gutrees) inspired by [Richard Musiol](https://github.com/neelance) work on a demo library for a dom-like markup library written in go and generated using the go code generation feature.
+Gu uses a markup library called [Gutrees](./gutrees) inspired by [Richard Musiol's](https://github.com/neelance) work on a demo library for a DOM-like markup library written in native Go, using native Go.
-By grafting such a approach, `Gu` simplified the markup approach where rather than depending on `go templates`, the developer gets the benefit of a simple native based system where the DOM markup could be expressed within the native syntax and idiomatic thinking of the Go language, thereby reducing learning and cognitive gap and allow expressiveness with the full power of the language.
+By grafting such an approach, `Gu` simplified the markup approach where rather than depending on `go templates`, the developer gets the benefit of a native system where the DOM markup are expressed within the Go syntax, thereby reducing the cognitive gap and allow expressiveness with the full power of the language.

 `GuTrees` provides both a markup approach which embeds event registration and inline style addition that fits well using the native language syntax.